(in alphabetical order)

 Ben Davidson (Norway)

-Professor at Faculty of Medicine, University of Oslo and Attending Pathologist, Department of Pathology, Norwegian Radium Hospital, Oslo University Hospital, Oslo, Norway.
-He is main interests are cytopathology and gynecological pathology.
-His research is focused on cancer diagnosis, metastasis, cell survival, and studies of prognosis and chemoresistance mainly in cancers involving the serosal cavities like ovarian carcinoma, breast carcinoma and malignant mesothelioma.
-He is an author of 280 peer-reviewed scientific publications and several book chapters, as well as the editor of a book on serous effusions.
+Professor at Faculty of Medicine, University of Oslo and Head of Gynecologic Pathology service, Department of Pathology, Norwegian Radium Hospital, Oslo University Hospital, Oslo, Norway.
+He is currently Chair of the Gynecologic Pathology Working Group at the European Society of Pathology (ESP) and is member of the expert group for gynecological cancer at the European Society of Medical Oncology (ESMO).
+His main research interests are cytopathology and gynecological pathology.
+His research is focused on genetic characteristics and biomarkers related to cancer diagnosis, metastasis, cell survival, prognosis and chemoresistance in cancers involving the serosal cavities, particularly tubo- ovarian carcinoma and mesothelioma.
+He is an author of 385 peer-reviewed scientific publications and 15 book chapters, as well as the editor of a book on serous effusions.
 He is also a reviewer and a member of editorial boards for leading international peer-reviewed journals, as well as invited speaker on international and national meetings and conferences.

 Pavel Dundr (Czech Republic)